dhruvnm/mta-status/README.md

 ### Status
 To see the current status of a line, navigate to `localhost:5000/status/<line>`<br>
-Note requesting the status of a line that doesn't exist will simply tell you the line is not delayed.<br>
 The parameter `<line>` is case insensitive.

 ### Uptime
 To see what percentage of time a line is not delayed, navigate to `localhost:5000/uptime/<line>`<br>
-Note requesting the uptime of a line that doesn't exist will simply tell you the line is not delayed 100% of the time.<br>
 The parameter `<line>` is case insensitive.